Home Hernia Mesh Alternatives

 Desarda Hernia Repair

-Desarda hernia repair emerged in 2001.
-This pure-tissue hernia mesh alternative uses live muscle tissue to cover the hernia.
+Desarda hernia repair emerged in 2001 and is used for inguinal hernias.
+This pure-tissue hernia mesh alternative uses existing muscle tissue to cover the hernia.
 This reinforces the inguinal canal’s posterior wall, serving the same purpose as surgical mesh without foreign body complications.

 “Desarda patients had a significantly higher quality of life compared with the reference population.
 Desarda’s procedure is a good option as a pure tissue method for inguinal hernia repair.”